jorroll/solid-forms/README.md

 ### IFormGroup

 [See the `IAbstractControlContainer` interface, above.](#iabstractcontrolcontainer) IFormGroup has the same properties as that interface.
+Like other `solid-forms` controls, form groups immutable unless you use the provided methods to update it's state.

 ```ts
 interface IFormGroup<